mdp-toolkit/mdp-docs/source/examples/gradnewton/gradnewton.rst

 ...
 ...
 The Newton method is used to calculate the next point.
 ...         """
-...         with mdp.extension("gradient"):
+...         # can't use function decorator, since this is a coroutine ...         with mdp.extension("gradient"):
 ...             # get the y value for the output
 ...             msg = {self.node_id + "->method": "newton", "method": "gradient"}